-You will also give a very short presentation on the final day of class (presenting a video you create), submit a written report, and fill out a project and course survey.
+You will also create a 2 minute video that gives an overview of the project, submit a written report, and fill out a project and course survey.

 Figure 1: Course Overview

 2 System Constraints

 Below are a set of constraints on your robot.
 These are subject to change.
 If you have any questions regarding these constraints, please ask for clarification.